-79. Changing regulations in India could lead to new compliance requirements that are uncertain.
+78. Changing regulations in India could lead to new compliance requirements that are uncertain.
 The regulatory environment in which we operate is evolving and is subject to change.

 The regulatory and policy environment in which we operate is evolving and is subject to change.
 The GoI may implement new laws or other regulations and policies that could affect our business in general, which could lead to new compliance requirements, including requiring us to obtain approvals and licenses from the Government and other regulatory bodies, or impose onerous requirements.
 The regulatory and policy environment in which we operate is evolving and is subject to change.
-The GoI may implement new laws or other regulations and policies that could affect our business in general, which could lead to new compliance requirements, including requiring us to obtain approvals and policies that could affect our business in general, which could lead to new compliance requirements, including requiring us to obtain approvals and licenses from the Government and other regulatory bodies, or impose onerous requirements.
+The GoI may implement new laws or other regulations and policies that could affect our business in general, which could lead to new compliance requirements, including requiring us to obtain approvals and licenses from the Government and other regulatory bodies, or impose onerous requirements.